-Transit systems throughout the United States have limited resources to invest in security systems and security staff.
-CPTED considerations early in the design and planning may optimize that investment, improving safety and security while reducing risk and incidents.
-CPTED may also be used with other recommended practices, such as fencing, gates, lighting, landscaping, bus stop/shelter design, etc., to blend security with area aesthetics while adhering to local ordinances.
-This Recommended Practice is designed to provide guidance in achieving successful application of CPTED concepts and strategies at public transit facilities.
+CPTED should be used with other recommended practices, such as fencing, gates, lighting, landscaping, bus stop/shelter design, etc., to blend security with area aesthetics while adhering to local ordinances.
+This recommended practice is designed to provide guidance in achieving successful application of CPTED concepts and strategies at public transit facilities.